Skip to main content

 What the Data Actually Tells You

-• Morrisville is the safest city to live in North Carolina in 2026, with crime under 0.5 per 1,000 residents - but competition is intense.
+• Morrisville is the safest city in North Carolina to live in for 2026, with crime under 0.5 per 1,000 residents - but competition is intense.

 • Cary vs. Raleigh: Cary is significantly safer and more suburban, while Raleigh's safety varies widely by neighborhood.

-• Charlotte: Overall crime is higher, but specific neighborhoods (Ballantyne, SouthPark, parts of Myers Park) remain popular with careful buyers.
+• Charlotte: Overall crime is higher, and if you've searched "safest cities in Charlotte NC," the honest answer is that safety is neighborhood-specific - Ballantyne, SouthPark, and parts of Myers Park remain popular with careful buyers.

-• Low crime ≠ cheap: The safest NC cities also have the fastest-moving housing markets.
+• Low crime ≠ cheap: these low-crime NC cities also tend to have the fastest-moving housing markets.

 1. Morrisville, NC - Safest City in North Carolina (2026)

-Morrisville consistently ranks as the safest place to live in North Carolina.
+Morrisville consistently ranks as the safest city in North Carolina to live in.
 Crime levels are far below state and national averages, driven by strong local infrastructure, newer housing stock, and proximity to Research Triangle Park (RTP).

 Why buyers choose Morrisville